MikaelKalajdzic/adavengers-datastory/datastory.md

 **Larry:** On top of that, I did a *lookalike* analysis, comparing states with similar political voting trends and geographic proximity to see how these factors might influence beer preferences.

-*Jim nods, sipping his beer, ready for Larry to dive into the details of his results.*
+*Jim nods, sipping his beer, ready for Larry to dive into the details of his results, while analyzing the following interactive plot.*

+{% include pairwise.html %}

 **Larry:** First, let’s take New York and California.
 Both are Democratic states but located on the opposite sides of the country.
 In terms of average ratings, we can see very similar and highly correlated IPA (0.82) and Stout (0.89) trends.
 For Lager, ratings follow a similar pattern in both states until 2016, when the rating in California reaches a higher value than in New York.
 When it comes to trends in fraction of positive sentiment, I noticed a moderate positive correlation between two states for IPAs (0.65) and Stouts (0.55).